aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

 ---

 ## [Introduction](aurelia-doc://section/1/version/1.0.0)

 This documentation explains how to get up and running with Aurelia-I18N in order to provide localization and internationalization features with your app.

-Under the hood it uses [i18next](http://i18next.com/), which is a generalized open source library with an extense set of features.
-By building on top of it not only you can reuse your work across various other platforms and frameworks but are able to use an extensive eco-system full of various packackes.
+Under the hood it uses [i18next](http://i18next.com/), which is a generalized open source library with an extensive set of features.
+By building on top of it not only can you reuse your work across various other platforms and frameworks but you are able to use an extensive eco-system full of various packages.

 ## [Installing the Plugin](aurelia-doc://section/2/version/1.0.0)

 There are various ways to setup your Aurelia app.
 It not only boils down to the question whether you use JavaScript or TypeScript but also which module loader and bundler is in use.

 Aurelia-I18N is tested and optimized to support both JS and TS, as well as the following loader/bundler scenarios:

 * Aurelia CLI
 * JSPM
 * Webpack

-So continue with the section which suites your setup.
-Besides that you have to pick your own backend service.
+Please continue with the section which suites your setup.
+In addition to this, you must pick your own backend service.
 For this guide we're going to leverage the [XHR backend plugin](https://github.com/i18next/i18next-xhr-backend).
-We'll get to TypeScript specifics in a later section.
+We'll discuss TypeScript specifics in a later section.

 ### Aurelia CLI

-In order to install the Plugin with a CLI Project, first you want to install the plugin via npm, from within the root folder of your project:
+In order to install the Plugin with a CLI Project, first install the plugin via npm, from within the root folder of your project:

 `npm install aurelia-i18n`